debarunadak/Excel-Project/README.md

-Exploratory Data Analysis using Excel
+Exploratory Data Analysis using Excel.

 Conducted comprehensive analysis of vehicle sales data across regions and vehicle types and developed Excel dashboards using pivot tables, slicers and formulas.